CYCLING PERFORMANCE TIPS

-Does a physical training program result in vitamin or mineral deficiencies?
-It is generally agreed that the vitamin needs of physically active people are no greater than those of sedentary individuals.
-However occasional papers have suggested that an imbalance might occur among athletes, and trainers and athletes, hoping to avoid any possible deficiency that would impair performance, have leapt onto the vitamin and mineral supplement bandwagon.
+Can a strenous physical training program lead to vitamin or mineral deficiencies?
+It is generally agreed that the vitamin needs of an athlete are no greater than those of sedentary individuals.
+However occasional papers do suggest that imbalances might occur among athletes.
+Thus many trainers and athletes, hoping to avoid even a small risk of a deficiency that might impair performance, add a supplement as a form of insurance.
 And the placebo effect is so strong that some athletes have actually been reported to become psychologically dependent on high dose supplements.

 VITAMIN SUPPLEMENTS AND EXERCISE PERFORMANCE

-As opposed to their effect on performance, there is some intriguing data on the positive health effects of antioxidant vitamins to minimize free radical damage to the cells.
-Exercising muscles generate oxygen centered free radicals which can harm cell organelles such as the mitochondria.
+Although they may not help improve maximum levels of performance, there may be a training benefit.
+There is intriguing data suggesting that antioxidant vitamins can minimize free radical damage to cells.
+Exercising muscles generate oxygen centered free radicals which in turn can harm cell mitochondria.
 Vitamin E, beta Carotene, and vitamin C are all nutritional antioxidants with Vitamin E appearing to be the most effective against these exercise induced free radicals.
-Two studies, one using 330 mg of Vit E for 5 months during extreme endurance training in cyclists, and another using 800 IU daily for 48 days demonstrated a significant reduction in serum creatine kinase (a muscle enzyme) and microscopic cellular injury (but no change in physical performance).
+Two studies, one using 330 mg of Vit E for 5 months during extreme endurance training in cyclists, and another using 800 IU daily for 48 days demonstrated a significant reduction in serum creatine kinase (a muscle enzyme) and microscopic cellular injury (but alas, no change in physical performance).

 MINERAL SUPPLEMENTS AND EXERCISE PERFORMANCE

-Minerals are chemical elements essential for normal cell functioning Calcium and phosphorus are major components of the bodyís bony structures while sodium and potassium are found in all tissue fluids both within and around cells.
+Minerals are chemical elements essential for normal cell functioning Calcium and phosphorus are major components of bones while sodium and potassium are found in all tissue fluids - both within and around cells.
 The trace elements magnesium, chloride, sulfur, and zinc play a key role in cell function while iron, manganese, cobalt, selenium copper, and iodine are found in much smaller quantities and play essential roles as catalysts in cellular chemical processes.

-Sodium is the only mineral that, as a supplement, may improve endurance performance by preventing hyponatremia (a low blood sodium concentration), although recent evidence suggests that it is the excess consumption of pure water that is the culprit, not the lack of sodium.
-Aside from sodium, there is no evidence that the use of any single or combination of electrolyte supplements enhances physical performance.
-And except for iron deficiency (with documented low hemoglobin levels) the same holds true for the trace minerals supplements.
+Sodium has been proposed as beneficial in endurance performance by preventing hyponatremia (a low blood sodium concentration).
+However recent evidence suggests that it is the excess consumption of pure water that is the problem, not a lack of sodium.
+Aside from sodium, there is no evidence that using any single or combination of electrolyte supplements enhances physical performance.
+And except for iron deficiency (with documented low hemoglobin levels) the same holds true for all of the well advertised trace minerals supplements.

 As with vitamins, there have been several well controlled, blinded studies on the effect of trace mineral supplements on performance.
 These have looked at such parameters as muscle glycogen depletion, serum free fatty acids, maximal aerobic capacity, and endurance abilities.
 Absolutely no benefits were identified in the group using the supplements.
 And side effects were even more common than with vitamins including such non specific complaints as nausea, malaise, and easy fatiguability.

-The bottom line is that an athleteís vitamin and nutritional needs are readily and easily met by a balanced, isocaloric diet replacing daily Caloric expenditures.
-If there are special dietary considerations (a negative Caloric balance for example), or a concern about how well balanced the diet may be, there is no harm (other than to the wallet) in using a simple over the counter multiple vitamin once a day.
-But vitamin and mineral supplements are not the easy answer to increased performance.
+The bottom line is that an athlete's vitamin and nutritional needs are readily and easily met with a balanced, isocaloric diet that meets daily Caloric expenditures.
+If there are special dietary considerations (a negative Caloric balance to attempt to lose weight while training for example), or a concern about how well balanced your diet may be, there is little risk (other than to the wallet) in using a common over the counter multiple vitamin once a day.
+Vitamin and mineral supplements are not the easy answer to increased performance.